maratai/craftery/writing/keyboards_typing.md

 ## Kinesis
 I own multiple Kinesis keyboards.
 They're generally bulky but built like *tanks*.
 When I have a "stable" setup I'm not toting around, the Advantage and Freestyle are great daily drivers; the Advantage was my main keyboard for years.
 The Freestyle split keyboard is probably friendlier to most people (and less expensive).
 The Advantage series has a contoured keyboard that is more ergonomic if you account for the keyboard's extra *height* in your setup.
 I like it, but it took me a *month* to acclimate and many people do not have the time.
 I only jumped for this because I got a secondhand unit from an acquaintance that let me try the form factor (it did eventually die, which was expected) before committing to a purchase of my own.
 I love them but YMMV, and they're too bulky for me to use as travel keyboards.

+## Logitech
+If I'm in a hurry, I grab a Logitech.
+They're easily available, reliable, come in a zillion variants.

+**Logitech Casa**.
+Terrific "wfh" travel kit with a sensibly designed case containing Bluetooth keyboard, trackpad, and USB-C cable.
+The case itself folds into a laptop stand; note that you do need to use the elastic to secure the stand.
+For "mainstream" keyboards vs. specialty builds, Logitech is very solid.
+The Casa is slim, has a great case design - not the most lightweight option for keyboards but it unfolds into a *stand*, and the whole thing slots together nicely.